Sinpo South Shipyard Update: Minor Activity

 As with our previous report, no significant activity is observed around the main two construction halls, fabrication buildings and machine shops.
 This is also true for the large open-air parts yard, gas plant, inclined repair way, and administration, engineering, and support buildings throughout the shipyard.

-At the static test stand no activity is observed that indicates either a recent SLBM “pop-up” test or preparations for an upcoming test.
+At the pop-up test stand no activity is observed that indicates either a recent SLBM “pop-up” test or preparations for an upcoming test.

 The unidentified ground activity, approximately 100 meters north of the test stand, that was first observed during December 2020 now appears to be related to the construction of at least three new buildings 85-meters north of the stand.
 The construction activity itself began during late-February or early-March.
 It is too early to known how, or if, this activity will be in support of future test stand operations.